platformsh/platformsh-docs/sites/platform/src/add-services/elasticsearch.md

 ## Supported versions

 Elasticsearch is now a premium service.
-This means that from version 7.11 onwards, you need to add Elasticsearch to your project at an additional cost.
+This means that from version 7.11 onward, you need to add Elasticsearch to your project at an additional cost.
 To do so, contact {{< vendor/url "sales" "Sales" >}}.

 The following premium versions are supported: